splunk/public-o11y-docs/incident-intelligence/ingest-alerts/ingest-itsi-alerts.rst

 Ingest alerts from Splunk Enterprise and Splunk Cloud Platform
 **********************************************************************************************************

-You can ingest alerts from Splunk Enterprise and Splunk Cloud Platform using the Splunk Incident Intelligence app on :new-page:`Splunkbase <https://splunkbase.splunk.com/>`.
+You can ingest episodes from IT Service Intelligence (ITSI) in Splunk Enterprise and Splunk Cloud Platform using the Splunk Incident Intelligence app on :new-page:`Splunkbase <https://splunkbase.splunk.com/>`.

+Before you can ingest alerts from ITSI, you must configure Splunk Incident Intelligence alerts.

 .. _ii-configure-app: